Ali Soltani on COVID-19 and transport

 The changes that occurred in society during restrictions caused by COVID-19 showed the significance of transport and mobility, especially in the areas of business and economy.
 Without transport, cities are dead; mobility is the soul of our cities and settlements, mobility is the driving force of liveability and interaction.

-We’ve seen an average of 60% less congestion and peak demands on road networks due to pandemic restrictions, with declines in trips for work, education, shopping, and recreation.
-This has had many positive effects, such as decreasing the number of vehicle accidents, decreasing emissions and air pollution, and decreasing fuel consumption.
+We’ve seen an average of 60% less traffic congestion and peak demands on road networks due to pandemic restrictions, with declines in trips for work, education, shopping, and recreation.
+This has had many positive effects, such as decreasing the number of vehicle accidents, decreasing emissions and air pollution, decreasing fuel consumption, and work in the area of alternative fuels.
 This is in addition to a decrease in fuel and car prices.
-Further positive impacts of COVID-19 were an increase in the volume and frequency of non-motorised travel, especially walking and cycling.
+Further positive impacts of COVID-19 were an increase in the volume and frequency of non-motorised travel, especially walking, cycling. and other forms of active transport.

 Another significant impact was replacing the journey to work with working from home.
 While some European countries like the Netherlands have long enjoyed the benefits of working from home, for Australia, this was the first time it has been put into widespread practice.
 And it has been a positive change.
 We’ve also managed to sustain working standards and, in some cases, even seen an increase in productivity.